j-yarbrough/j-yarbrough.github.io/src/writing/alt-text-and-social-media.md

 ## Examples

-Below you will find a few examples of alt text from tweets.
-I'm embedding the tweets.
-The accordion below each tweet will show the alt text written out when the accordion is expanded.ut when expanded.
+Below are a few embedded tweets that all have alt text on the images.
+To view the alt text, expand the accordion below the tweet.

 {% ebox "","" %}